 But for we owners, left behind to second-guess our decision, and wrestling with feelings of loss and guilt – it’s not peaceful at all.

-Dog Euthanasia – A Final Act Of Love
+Putting Your Dog to Sleep – A Final Act Of Love:

 Whether we call it ‘putting our dog to sleep’, ‘putting our dog down’ or ‘euthanizing our dog’, it’s a subject no one wants to talk about – and with good reason.